What is the deadline for my application?

 ASN: Rolling deadline.
 Best to apply at the VERY beginning of the semester (August or January) before you wish to enter.

 BSN: Rolling deadline.
-Best to apply in Fall/ early Spring (Jan/Feb) of preceding school year.
+Best to apply in Fall/early Spring (January/Febraury) of preceding school year.

-MSN: The programs have deadlines.
+MSN: These programs have deadlines.
 Please go to the MSN program pages for those deadlines.

 How many times a year do your programs begin, and where?

-Caylor School of Nursing provides up to three times a year to start your associates in nursing degree, depending on where you want to take classes.
-At the main campus in Harrogate and our Corbin, KY, sites, you can only enter the nursing program in the fall.
-In the Knoxville area, you can enter the nursing program two times a year: in the Fall and in the Spring.
+The Caylor School of Nursing provides up to three times a year to start your Associate of Science in Nursing (ASN) degree, depending on where you want to take classes.
+At the main campus in Harrogate and our Corbin, KY, sites, you can only enter the ASN program in the fall.
+In the Knoxville area, you can enter the nursing program two times a year: Fall and Spring.
 These are offered at Physicians Regional Medical Center (formerly Mercy St. Mary’s) in Knoxville and the Alcoa City Center in Blount County.

-Caylor School of Nursing Bachelor of Science in Nursing (BSN) starts every Fall.
-The accelerate program (Fall, Spring, Summer, Fall) is offered in Knoxville at LMU Cedar Bluff (421 Park 40 North), and the traditional program (Fall, Spring, Fall, Spring) is offered at the main campus in Harrogate.
+The Caylor School of Nursing Bachelor of Science in Nursing (BSN) starts every Fall.
+The accelerated program (Fall, Spring, Summer, Fall) is offered in Knoxville at LMU Cedar Bluff (421 Park 40 North Blvd.), and the traditional program (Fall, Spring, Fall, Spring) is offered at the main campus in Harrogate.

-At the Tampa extended learning site the accelerated BSN is offered every Fall and the accelerated Associates of Science in Nursing (ASN) is offered every Spring.
+At the Tampa site the accelerated BSN is offered every Fall and the accelerated Associate of Science in Nursing (ASN) is offered every Spring.

 How is the ASN different from the BSN?
-Is there one better than the other?
+Is one better than the other?

-First and foremost, there is not one degree better than the other.
+Either program is a great option.
 The difference lies in what YOU want to do with your future career in nursing.
 Both degrees prepare you to sit for the RN licensure exam (NCLEX-RN) at the completion of classes.
-Those interested in getting a masters degree in nursing (nurse practitioner, nurse anesthetist, nurse education, etc), and those interested in nursing management within hospitals and the community, will need a BSN degree; otherwise, both the ASN and BSN graduates can be RNs, with little or no difference in pay or roles.
+Those interested in getting a master's degree in nursing (nurse practitioner, nurse anesthetist, nurse education, etc), and those interested in nursing management within hospitals and the community, will need a BSN degree; otherwise both the ASN and BSN graduates can be RNs, with little or no difference in pay or roles.
 Student who complete the ASN program can then complete an RN-BSN program.

 Must I have all of my prerequisites completed before starting my NURS courses?

 To enter the BSN program, you must have all prerequisite courses completed.
-Due to the accelerated nature and the intensity of the BSN program, you must have all prerequisites completed at the end of the summer before beginning nursing courses in the fall.
+Due to the accelerated nature and the intensity of the BSN program, these must be completed at the end of the summer before beginning nursing courses in the fall.

 Must I have all my prerequisites completed before I apply to the Nursing program?

-No, you may apply to the program with prerequisites course in progress.
+No, you may apply to the program with prerequisite courses in progress.

 I am an LPN and would like to receive my RN licensure.
 Do you have a program for me?